-The Design Challenge Finals 2022 was held on May 7th and 8th where, the finalist teams of Solar Decathlon India 2021-22 Challenge presented their state-of-the-art net-zero and climate-resilient designs to the Division Jury, who are experts from the industry.
-The teams presented their whole building solutions with passive and active strategies to meet the cooling demand and proposed interesting innovations to achieve efficiency.
+The Design Challenge Finals 2022 were held on May 7 and 8 where, the finalist teams of Solar Decathlon India 2021-22 Challenge presented their state-of-the-art net-zero and climate-resilient designs to the Division Jury, composed of experts from the industry.
+The teams presented their building solutions with passive and active strategies to meet the cooling demand and proposed interesting innovations to achieve efficiency.

 Community Resilience Shelter